ericbulloch/kwmd/tools/john.md

 - Run zip2john on the rar file. `zip2john secrets.rar > john.txt
 - Run john. `john john.txt`

+### PGP and ASC file

+I have been a part of a few capture the flag events that use the combination of a .gpg and .asc file to get credentials.
+The process has a few steps, they are:

+- Convert the the .asc file to a hash that john can understand.
+- Run john on the new hash to get a password.
+- Use the password when importing the .asc file.
+- Decrypt the .pgp file to get the credentials.

 ### MD5

 Every now and then I will find a hash that [CrackStation](https://crackstation.net/) doesn't have a solution for.
 I can use john to try to crack the hash.
 John has a built in word list but I can also supply my own.
 In the following example I have an md5 hash that is stored in a file called hash.txt in the current directory.
 I also know for sure that this is an md5 hash.
 This is the command to have john try to crack the hash: